Spycsh/hesse/README.md

 * Hot Deploy

-After changing code in hesse, you can do a zero-downtime redeploy
+After changing code in hesse (for example add an algorithm), you can do a hot redeploy

 ```shell
 docker-compose up -d --build hesse